avieth/Algebraic/README.md

 particular, functions which are known to be bijective, or injective, or surjective, or total, or partial, etc.

+Note: I expect the program text is hard to read.
+If you have any questions, please send me an email.
+I'm happy to help.

 The foundation is this type, from [Data.Algebraic.Function](Data/Algebraic/Function.hs)

 ```Haskell